cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 The NP complexity class is by definition larger than / at least as difficult as the P complexity class. **P versus NP** asks if the **P** and **NP** time complexity classes are the same.
 In other words, **if you can verify the solution to a problem in polynomial time, can you also necessarily find a solution in polynomial time?**

 The obvious answer to this question might seem like no — after all, finding the answer to a problem is much harder than checking if it's correct!
-And most mathemeticians and computer scientists believe the answer is probably no, but none of them have been able to prove it either way.
+And most mathematicians and computer scientists believe the answer is probably no, but none of them have been able to prove it either way.

 Even more bafflingly, there's a pretty clear outline of how you could prove if P equals or doesn't equal NP, detailed below